stuskeer/session-tracker/README.md

 1. **View All Users:**
    - Click "Fetch All Users" to display a table of all registered users
-   - Table shows: Email, Role, Account Created, Last Login, Kite Count
+   - Table shows: Email, Role, Status, Account Created, Last Login, Kite Count
    - Admin roles are highlighted in warning color
+   - Active status shown in green, Inactive in red
    - Passwords are never displayed

+2. **User Actions Dropdown:**
+   - Each user has an "Actions..." dropdown menu with the following options:

-2. **View User Sessions:**
+   **View Sessions:**
-   - Click on any user row to open their session history
-   - All sessions are displayed in a table with full details
+   - Opens a modal showing all sessions for that user
    - Sessions are sorted by date (newest first)
    - Date format: DD/MM/YYYY for display

+   **Reset Password:**
+   - Generates a reset token for the user
+   - User will be prompted to set a new password on next login
+   - Confirmation dialog prevents accidental resets

+   **Activate/Deactivate User:**
+   - Toggle user account active status
+   - Deactivated users cannot log in
+   - Shows "Activate User" for inactive accounts, "Deactivate User" for active accounts
+   - Confirmation dialog required
+   - Admins cannot deactivate their own account

+   **Delete User:**
+   - Permanently removes user account from database
+   - Double confirmation required for safety
+   - Warning message about permanent data deletion
+   - Admins cannot delete their own account

 3. **Edit User Sessions:**
-   - Click "Edit" button on any session in the user sessions modal
+   - In the sessions modal, click "Edit" button on any session
    - Update any field: Date, Location, Kite, Duration, Max Jump
    - Form validation ensures data integrity
    - Changes are saved to DynamoDB immediately

 4. **Delete User Sessions:**
-   - Click "Delete" button on any session
+   - In the sessions modal, click "Delete" button on any session
    - Confirmation dialog prevents accidental deletion
    - Session is permanently removed from database

-5. **Password Reset:**
+5. **Security Features:**
-   - Click "Reset Password" button next to any user (not on row click)
-   - Confirm the action in the modal
-   - A reset token is generated and stored in the user's record
-   - The user will be required to set a new password on their next login
-   - Admin cannot see the user's new password
+   - All admin actions require admin role verification
+   - Admins cannot modify their own account status or delete themselves
+   - Deactivated users receive error message on login attempt
+   - All operations are logged server-side
+   - Access control prevents unauthorized actions

 6. **Access Control:**
    - Admin users do not have access to sessions or insights pages
    - Admin panel is restricted to users with `role: 'admin'`
    - Regular users cannot access admin endpoints (403 Forbidden)
-   - Admin can manage any user's sessions regardless of ownership
+   - Admin can manage any user's sessions and account status

 ### Creating an Admin User